top of page

 • Anne Aubrée (Grade 5 teacher) – Anne joined CJC in 2007.
 Anne, her husband and their 2 boys arrived in Australia in 2004 initially for 4 years…but have decided to stay a little bit longer!
 Anne is engaged in the French binome subcommittee.

-• Cat Wilson (Grade 1/2 teacher) – Cat joined CJC in 2009.
+• Cat Wilson (STEM teacher) – Cat joined CJC in 2009.
 Cat is teaching in Year 1/2 and in Year 1 French Enrichment, and coordinates our working bees and environmental initiatives.

 The convenors of our subcommittees and a brief description of their functions: